-They instantly connected with Phil, and were invited to work out of his building in St Kilda which was a quirky old mansion next to a church filled with over 10 other startups the place was buzzing.
-Also just a small side note David got married this year to his darling wife, Grace.
+They instantly connected with Phil and were invited to work out of his building in St Kilda, which was a quirky old mansion next to a church filled with over 10 other startups.
+The place was buzzing.
+Also, just a small side note – David got married this year to his darling wife, Grace.

-At the time Plan B was a startup of its own, they were in the midst of building their brand while getting their travel licenses to be able to operate.
-Phil wasn’t happy with any of the logo designs he was receiving for the PlanB so asked Ross and Dave if they wanted to submit a pitch.
+At the time, Plan B was a startup of its own; they were in the midst of building their brand, while getting their travel licenses to be able to operate.
+Phil wasn’t happy with any of the logo designs he was receiving for Plan B, so asked Ross and Dave if they wanted to submit a pitch.

-They did, and they worked tirelessly to ensure they made a good impression, they got the brief on Thursday and delivered the first draft on Friday (which was Good Friday – Easter).
-Phil and his team loved the new brand, and we were then invited to work on another project for PlanB which was to revamp the booking tool that they were using with their clients at the time.
+They did, and they worked tirelessly to ensure they made a good impression; they got the brief on Thursday and delivered the first draft on Friday (which was Good Friday – Easter).
+Phil and his team loved the new brand, and we were then invited to work on another project for Plan B, which was to revamp the booking tool that they were using with their clients at the time.

 Dave, Ross and Stephen (who joined them part time in 2009) designed and coded a fresh look for the tool which helped PlanB win over 50 clients since launching it, and again they did this for a small fee and a clip of every booking that went through the booking tool.

 Word spread fast about what they had done within the travel industry, and it was late one night that Phil got a call from a friend who was consulting to Xstrata Coal on their travel programme – they had a meeting the very next day.
 They needed a new way to manage, approve and book their travel, as they had tried all the current tools on the market and nothing met their needs.